-This pump is provided with integral priming pump check valves in the discharge port and in the discharge tube assembly.
-These check valves are designed to prevent recirculation of air or vapor ejected during the priming cycle.
-They will not serve as discharge check valves in the system piping.
+This pump is provided with an integral priming pump check valve in the discharge port.
+This check valve is designed to prevent recirculation of air or vapor ejected during the priming cycle.
+It will not serve as a discharge check valve in the system piping.
 If the application involves static discharge head or suction pressure, a check valve must be installed to prevent siphoning or loss of prime through the bypass line.
-If a system check valve is required, it must be installed in addition to the built-in priming pump and discharge tube assembly check valves.
+If a system check valve is required, it must be installed in addition to the built-in priming pump check valve.

 If a throttling valve is desired in the discharge line, use a valve as large as the largest pipe to minimize friction losses.
 Never install a throttling valve in a suction line.